jordan-m-stokes/techdegree-project-10/README.md

 * pug

 ## Setup
-Just clone this project and type `npm install` to install dependencies and `npm run` to run
+Just clone this project and type `npm install` to install dependencies and `npm start` to run server